DylanClarkOffical/Project-1/README.md

 # Project-1
+   ## about this project
+      - this project is a personal project that im working on:
+        - achive the following
+          - get a better understaning of how python and its liberies work
+          - explore Computer vision
+          - improve writing of modualar code

   - Using OpenCV to detect objects captured by a Phone camera.
   - Object tracking is done on the computer where the data is put together.